-9.1.5 On-board computer errors
+9.4.1 On-board computer error

 Symptom Cause Remedy The battery charge level may be insufficient. ► Charge the battery.
-Is the power switched on? ▶ Press the On-Off button (battery) to switch the power on.
-No data is shown on the monitor when the On-Off Is the battery charged? ▶ If the battery is fitted to the pedelec and is being charged, it cannot be switched on.
+Is the power switched on? ► Press the On-Off button (battery) to switch the power on.
+No data is shown on the monitor when the On-Off Is the battery charged?
+If the battery is fitted to the pedelec and is being charged, it cannot be switched on.
 Interrupt charging process. button (battery) is pressed.
 Is the connector fitted to the power cable correctly?
-Check that the power cable connector has not been disconnected.
-Contact your specialist dealer if this is not the case.
-A component may be connected which the system is unable to recognise. ► Contact your specialist dealer.
+Check that the power cable connector has not been disconnected. correctly: 2 Contact your specialist dealer if this is not the case.
+A component may be connected which the system is unable to recognise.
+Contact your specialist dealer.
 The gear level is not shown on the display screen.
 The gear level is only shown if the electronic gear shift is used.
-Check whether the power cable plug has been disconnected.
-Contact your specialist dealer if this is not the case.
-The settings menu cannot be opened while you are pedalling.
-The product is designed in such a way that the settings menu cannot be opened if the system detects that someone is riding the pedelec.
+Check that the power cable connector has not been disconnected. on the display screen. diconomic gear office about 2 Contact your specialist dealer if this is not the case.
+The product is designed in such a way that the settings menu cannot be opened 1 Stop the pedelec.
+The settings menu cannot be opened while you are riding. if the settings file definite the opened if the system detects that someone is riding the pedelec.
 This is not a malfunction.
-Stop the pedelec.
-Change settings when stationary only.
-The time display is flashing "0:00".
-The battery in the on-board computer has come to the end of its service life. ▶ Replace on-board computer battery.
+2 Change settings when stationary only.

-Table 47: Display error solution
+Table 50: Display error solution